foldda/charian/README.md

 # Freightman

-Freightman a lightweight object-serialization[^1] framework for application-level data exchange.

-[^1]: Object-serialization is technology that converts an object of a program to a string, so the object can be saved to files or to a database, or be transferred to another program over the network.
+Freightman a supper lightweight object-serialization[^1] system, which is used for converting an object of a program to a string, so the object can be saved to files or to a database, or be transferred to another program over the network.

-With Freightman, an application can transfer complex data (e.g. objects with nested classes) to another application, which can be in a different language or on another platform[^2].
-This project provides Freightman implementation as APIs, in C#, Java, and Python.
+With Freightman object-serialization, arbitorily complex data (e.g. objects with nested classes) can be easily transferred from one application to another application, even the applications are programmed in different languages and on different platforms[^2].
+Freightman can be used for -

+* storing the program's objects in a persistant storage, such as in files or databases.
+* distributed computing -
+* applications integration -

+[^1]: Object-serialization is technology that converts an object of a program to a string,

 [^2]: Subject to the RDA parser's availability for the programming language and the computer platform.

-Compared to data transfer using other object-serialization methods, Freightman is for general purpose and is application-independent - meaning it does not require any application-specific setup, such as having a pre-defined schemas.
+Freightman uses the schema-less RDA data format for encoding.
+Compared to other schemas-based object-serialization methods, Freightman is much simpler and easier to use, as it's application-independent and does not require any application-specific setup, rebuild, or configuration.

-## A Post-office-style data-delivery service
+This project provides the Freightman implementation as API, available in C#, Java, and Python.

+## Universal Data Transport: data-delivery like the Post office

 The vision of Freightman data exchange system is to provide generic, standardised data-delivery service to any application, for simple and efficient data exchange.